 Dirt and dust getting into your AC unit can lead to dirty air ducts, condenser coils, and fans.
 Dirty air ducts can make allergies and asthma worsen.
 Your indoor air quality decreases if you have air ducts coated with dirt and grime.

 Another danger is large rocks, seeds, and nuts falling into your unit.
 This can cause dents on the exterior metal slats and interior fans, disrupting airflow.
 Rocks and large nuts (like walnuts or acorns) may not affect your air conditioner right away if your unit isn't on.
-But when it kicks on again, the fan will pick them up and start banging them against them walls.
+But when it kicks on again, the fan will pick them up and start banging them against the walls.
 This can end up denting the fan, and is also noisy and disruptive.
-The noise alone might make you call a repairman, just to have them tell you a squirrel threw a couple walnuts inside (and then charge you $200 for the visit).
+The noise alone might make you call a maintenance specialist, just to have them tell you a squirrel threw a couple walnuts inside (and then charge you $200 for the visit).

 Hail and Icicles

 Air conditioning units are often forgotten during hailstorms, with most of the focus on your car and roof.
 They are just as vulnerable to interior and exterior damage, especially if located on top of a building.

 Most dents on the outside of your air conditioner won't affect how it runs.
 But falling icicles and hail can dent the metal slats, impeding airflow.